-However, if you can't get to a network provider, we will cover urgently needed care you get from an outof-network provider.
+However, if it is not possible or reasonable to get to a network provider, we will cover urgently needed care you get from an out-of-network provider.

 To access urgently needed services, you should go to the nearest urgent care center that is open.
 If you are seeking urgent care in our service area, you should look in the Provider and Pharmacy Directory for a listing of the urgent care centers in our plan's network.